Chizaruu/morse-code-translator/README.md

 ## Description

-After the user enters a word or sentence, the program will translate it to morse code.
-The program will also translate morse code back to text after the user enables the "reverse" mode by pressing the Change Button.
+A program that was developed to help people learn morse code as well as test their understanding.
+The program is simple and easy to use.
+It is also easy to use in a classroom environment as well as in a home environment.

 ---